-Unrestricted - All other net position balances that do not meet the definition of "restricted" or "net investment in capital assets."
+Unrestricted - All other net position balances that do not meet the definition of "restricted."

 NOTE 2 - STEWARDSHIP, COMPLIANCE AND ACCOUNTABILITY

 BUDGETARY INFORMATION

 The budget for all governmental funds is prepared on the cash basis of accounting, which is the same basis that is used in financial reporting.
 This allows for comparability between budget and actual amounts.